little-world/rust-course/src/07-string-processing.md

 ### Pattern 4: Cow for Conditional Allocation

-**Problem**: Functions that sometimes need to modify input and sometimes don't face a dilemma: always allocate (wasteful), or return different types (awkward API).
+**Problem**: Functions that sometimes modify input (escape HTML entities, normalize whitespace, strip prefixes) and sometimes don't face an allocation dilemma.
+Always allocating wastes memory when input is already valid.
+Returning different types (`Result<&str, String>`) creates awkward APIs.
+Scanning input twice (check then transform) seems wasteful but is often faster than always allocating.

-**Solution**: Return `Cow<str>` (Clone-On-Write).
-Check if modification is needed first.
-If not, return `Cow::Borrowed`.
-If yes, allocate and return `Cow::Owned`.
+**Solution**: Return `Cow<str>` which is either `Borrowed(&str)` or `Owned(String)`.
+Implement two-phase algorithm: fast-path check if modification needed (scan for special characters, extra whitespace, etc), then return `Cow::Borrowed(input)` for no-op case.
+Only if modification required, allocate new `String`, transform, and return `Cow::Owned(result)`.
+Pre-allocate capacity for owned case when size predictable.

-**Why This Matters**: Consider a function that normalizes whitespace—if the input has no extra whitespace, why allocate? `Cow` lets you return the original string.
-For a web server processing millions of URLs, this can eliminate gigabytes of allocations for already-normalized inputs.
+**Why This Matters**: The fast-path check (O(N) scan) is faster than allocation + copy.
+For already-normalized input (common in production), `Cow` returns immediately with zero allocation.
+Web server escaping HTML: if 90% of inputs have no special characters, `Cow` eliminates 90% of allocations.
+URL normalization processing millions of requests: `Cow` saves GB of allocations.
+Even worst case (modification needed) matches always-allocating performance while best case is 10-100x faster.

-**Use Case**: Data normalization, HTML escaping, path canonicalization, validation with sanitization.
+**Use Cases**: HTML escaping (only allocate if <>&"' present), whitespace normalization (only if multiple spaces found), case conversion (only if mixed case), prefix/suffix stripping (only if present), path canonicalization, validation with optional sanitization.

 ```rust
 use std::borrow::Cow;